Just click on the questions below to be taken to the answers.

 Once you have purchased the Advanced Driver package, then all you will have to pay for is fuel for your car and probably a copy of the Highway Code.
 Your only other investments are time and commitment (See FAQ 6.).

 Advanced Driving is designed for ordinary drivers, and we do not make it hard.
 On the other hand, we do not make it easy, and you will be required to commit time and effort to changing your driving habits and learning new skills.
 It is unlikely that you will pass the test just by turning-up to the sessions.

 IAM Roadsmart is a Road Safety charity.
 Like most charities, there is a small headquarters group (the main IAM) who do administration, and who are the public face that interfaces with the press and with the government.
 The bulk of the work of the charity is done by volunteers in local groups - such as our Nottingham Group.

-When you pay for your Skills For Life package, you are paying the main IAM, and the fee covers:
+When you pay for your Advanced Driver package, you are paying the main IAM, and the fee covers:

 - Joining the main IAM as an Associate Member

 - Membership of the main IAM for one year

 - Transfer to full member status when you have passed the test